cucumber-attic/gherkin2/README.md

 ### .NET dll

-You must install Mono SDK 2.10.8 or newer.
+You must install Mono SDK 2.10.8.
+The OS X package installer is not recommended as it modifies your system PATH and makes Homebrew unhappy.
+Install with homebrew instead:

+    brew install ikvm/mono.rb

 You must also download NuGet.exe from [CodePlex](http://nuget.codeplex.com/releases) and place it in `/usr/local/nuget/NuGet.exe`.
 When it's installed, update it and register your NuGet API Key: